sphills/CS325_Project_1/CS325_Project_1/README.md

 ```
 to download the required libraries and create an environment suitable to run scraper.py.

-Once that's completed, use the command
+Once that's completed, make sure you are in the top CS325_Project_1 directory, then use the command
 ```commandline
 conda activate myclone
 ```
 to start using the same conda environment as the one scraper.py was developed in.
-Then, once that environment has been activated, use
+Once that environment has been activated, navigate into the subdirectory named CS325_Project_1 and use the
 ```commandline
 python scraper.py
 ```
-in your conda terminal to run the program.
+command in your conda terminal to run the program.
 This should create five files, which you can read ad-free!

 ### Congratulations, you've successfully run scraper.py!